p2r3/ppmod/README.md

   // Can be called like a normal function createCube();
 ```
 There are some important things to note here.
 Firstly, for context, here `ppmod.create` returns a `ppromise` that resolves to the created entity's handle.
 Secondly, `yield` on its own does not return this value.
 These `async` functions work by exploiting Squirrel's generators, which leads to admittedly hacky syntax.
-The value of the last `yield`ed `ppromise` is instead stored in the `syncnext` global.
+The value of the last `yield`ed `ppromise` is instead stored in the `yielded` global.

 Due to a bug in how Portal 2 handles restoring the script scope from save files, saving before an `async` function has finished running can lead to game freezes or crashes.
 It is therefore not recommended to use `async` functions in tick loops, and instead reserve them for one-time events like map loads or entity outputs.